LGBTQ rights in Greece: Conversion therapy

 In May 2022, Greece legally banned conversion therapy on minors.
 This ban extends only to paid health professionals, thus exempting religious and other counsellors from the criminalization, a fact that has drawn criticism from Greek LGBTQ+ bodies such as Orlando LGBT+ and the Gay and Lesbian Community of Greece (OLKE).
 The bill has also been criticized for being too vague and brief in its definition of conversion practices, as well as overall, leading to doubts regarding its enforceability.

 Sex education in schools

 On 23 December 2016, the Ministry of Education, Research and Religious Affairs announced that, starting from 2017, a thematic week would be taking place every second semester of the school year.
 The thematic week seeks to inform students and their parents about, among others, issues such as sex, sexual orientation, gender identity, homophobia and transphobia.
 The Ministry will also consider enhancement of the thematic week in the future.
+Although, none of the above has been reinforced, due to having faced multiple criticisms from the church and the public.